rbgvictoria/keybase_model/docs/processing-key-files.md

 1 | Plants to 1 mm tall; lamellae absent; leaf margins recurved | 2
 1 | Plants c.
 2 mm tall; leaves with 2 or 3 irregular longitudinal lamellae (often inconspicuous) on the adaxial surface of the costa; margins not recurved | 3
-2 | Costa excurrent in a reddish gold arista | Acaulon chrysacanthum 2 | Costa excurrent in a long hyaline hairpoint | Acaulon leucochaete 3 | Plants triquetrous when viewed from above; leaves strongly keeled | Acaulon triquetrum 3 | Plants not triquetrous when viewed from above; leaves not keeled | 4 4 | Spores echinate; capsules brown; leaf margin usually entire | Acaulon mediterraneum
+2 | Costa excurrent in a reddish gold arista | Acaulon chrysacanthum 2 | Costa excurrent in a long hyaline hair-point | Acaulon leucochaete 3 | Plants triquetrous when viewed from above; leaves strongly keeled | Acaulon triquetrum 3 | Plants not triquetrous when viewed from above; leaves not keeled | 4 4 | Spores echinate; capsules brown; leaf margin usually entire | Acaulon mediterraneum